 Turnkey PCB Assembly and Box Build manufacturers are a hard find, and it is easy to understand why one-stop shops for hardware products do not exist at every turn.
 There are hundreds of manufacturers who can help with specific aspects of products, but very few who can provide a turnkey service end-to-end, while guiding the product towards a successful launch.
 Putting together a ready to ship product with sub-assemblies produced by multiple manufacturers is the hardest part of going from functional prototypes to production, and often the lack of coordination between all parties involved is what introduces the biggest delays.
 Knowing how much time to allocate to each phase of manufacturability validation and making timely decisions is critical to staying on track to meet your schedule.
 To ease any anxieties about basic product management or timelines that go into scaling up product production, check out the guide below which thoroughly outlines each stage of a typical electronics manufacturing process.
-And yes, MacroFab will work with you through each of these phases as smoothly as possible.
+And yes, MacroFab will work with you through each of these phases.

 Prototyping/Electrical Validation Testing (EVT)